matsumotory/tcpriv/README.md

 vagrant up
 ```

-all setup phase was provisioned automatically by `misc/provision.sh` such as installing packages, setup kernel module enviroment and build kernel module.
+all setup phase was provisioned automatically by `misc/provision.sh` such as installing packages, setup kernel module enviroment, building kernel module and insmod/rmmod tcpriv as a kernel module..

 ## Build and run